Okanjo/okanjo-docs/docs/Products.md

 :   `decimal` The starting bid price of the auction.
 `media[n]`
 :   `int` Array.
 Media image IDs to attach to the product.
 Can only associate media owned by the seller.
 At least one media image is required.
+`meta`
+:   `string[]`  Array of key/value properties to attach to the object.
+Metadata is per-API key.
+Anything included will replace any existing properties on the object.
 `cause_id`
 :   `int` Optional.
 The ID of the cause to pledge a portion of the proceeds to.
 Only include if `donation_perc` is set.
 Set to empty string to clear, `donation_perc` will automatically set to 0.
 `donation_perc`